Trinity One Butterfield Environment & Sustainability Stream

 Breadth Requirement: 4) Living Things and Their Environment + 5) The Physical and Mathematical Universes

-“I love how the Butterfield Environment & Sustainability Stream will not shy away from from teaching the complex, interwoven nature of environmentand social justice issues.
+“I love how the Butterfield Environment & Sustainability Stream will not shy away from teaching the complex, interwoven nature of environment and social justice issues.
 Environmentalism, politics, humanitarian crises and climate change are all wrapped up in one!”

 AFTER THE BUTTERFIELD ENVIRONMENT & SUSTAINABILITY STREAM

 The Butterfield Environment & Sustainability stream provides an excellent foundation for many of the programs offered by the School of the Environment.
 In addition to the School’s core Environmental Science and Environmental Studies Majors, students should consider the collaborative programs offered, including Environmental Ethics and Environment and Health.
-Students may also be interested in a Directed Minor, intended for students looking to acquire environmental knowledge in a specific discipline, or one of the environmental programs offered by other U of T departments such as Environmental Biology or Environmental Chemistry.
+Students may also be interested in a Directed Minor, intended for students looking to acquire environmental knowledge in a specific discipline, or one of the environmental programs offered by other U of T departments such as Environmental Biology, Environmental Chemistry or Environmental Geography.

 The Butterfield Environment & Sustainability Stream’s interdisciplinary emphasis also helps students prepare for a variety of Humanities and Social Science programs.
 Students may be interested in pursuing studies in Philosophy, Political Science, International Relations, or Public Policy.